moralescastillo/mysite/_posts/2024-03-29-trans-gran-canaria.md

 ### Murphy's Doppelganger

 We soon started our first steep descent towards Barranco del Sao.
 The views were gorgeous.
 It was one of the few times I stopped to soak in the landscape.
 Next to me, appreciating the view, was a fellow runner.
 One of his trekking poles was broken.
 I shuddered at the thought of doing this race with only one pole.
-'One is better than none,' he mentioned with energy.
+"One is better than none," he mentioned with energy.

 ![2024-03-29-trans-gran-canaria-img03](/images/2024-03-29-trans-gran-canaria-img03.jpg)
 <font size="-1"><center><span>barranco del Sao at kilometer 49</span></center></font>